ChongyaSong/YouML/README.md

 (beginners could download and use any installer to simplify the installation)<br />
 https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html

-2. Opening a command prompt/terminal and navigating to the uncompressed folder YouML (reminder: installing YouML outside the folder YouML will result in `ModuleNotFoundError`).
+2. Opening a command prompt/terminal and navigating to the uncompressed folder YouML.<br />
+   Reminder: installing YouML outside the folder YouML will result in `ModuleNotFoundError`).

 3. `conda config --append channels conda-forge`<br />
 This command enables your conda to download dependencies from conda-forge repository because a few dependencies and/or specific versions are not available in the default repository.